 - Medical emergencies: phone (or +227-20-72-31-41) or go direct to the hospital

 - Criminal issues: phone 17 (or +227-20-72-25-53) or visit the nearest police station

 These telephone numbers often go unanswered, especially outside of normal working hours.

 Always get a police report when reporting a crime.

 For complaints relating to tourism services or products, contact your service provider directly.

 Australia doesn't have an Embassy or Consulate in Niger.
-For consular assistance, contact the Australian High Commission in Abuja, Nigeria.
+Limited consular services are available from the Australian High Commission in Abuja, Nigeria.

 Australian High Commission

 Office mobile: +234 (0) 906 540 5487